 It’s been a family affair – our love of Stowe.
 My mom introduced me to the “Ski Capital of the East” when I was a teen.
 I had grown up skiing on the backside, Smugglers’ Notch, so she was excited to show me “how the other side lives and skis.”
 I remember it was a perfect sunny spring day, the snow softened under each turn on the steep scenic trails – it was love at first sight.
 I felt honored to finally ski the legendary Front Four.
 I loved Stowe and Stowe loved me back.

 My first ski date with my now husband was another postcard spring ski day at Stowe.
-We bashed the moguls on narrow gnarly Starr and Goat, then toasted our epic tracks at après ski at the Matterhorn and Pickwick’s Pub (we were young, amorous and ambitious).
+We bashed the moguls on narrow gnarly Starr and Goat, enjoyed a scenic spectacular fondue lunch at Cliff House atop Stowe’s bright red Gondola – we scored a private gondi car too – ooh.
+Then we toasted our epic 30,000′ vertical of tracks at après ski at the Matterhorn on Stowe’s vibrant Mountain Road(we were young, amorous and ambitious).

 Taking our two kids to Stowe was a rite of passage.
 We waited until they were old enough to appreciate Stowe’s steep terrain and the scenery, they were 8 and 10, and we chose spring time for their Stowe introduction.
 Our son declared Goat his favorite trail – Greatest Of All Time – upon conquering the big bumps in the sunshine.
 We were so proud, Stowe proud.
 Our daughter loved the twists and turns of Chin Clip and a few secret glades that we can not, will not, disclose still – sworn to Stowe secrecy.